d-exclaimation/pioneer/README.md

 ### Limitations

 - Require Swift 5.5, precisely the new `Concurrency`.
+- `EventStream` require type casting to be used properly which creates a few limitations:
 	- Can only handle subscription `EventStream` built with `AsyncSequence`.
+	- `EventStream` aren't built with `.map` and `.compactMap` as the result type is too complicated to be casted.
 	- `AsyncSequence` converted into `EventStream` that does not provide a `onTermination` callback will have no way of deallocating resources.

 ## Resources